peterhinch/micropython-async/v3/docs/TUTORIAL.md

 guides to this may be found online.

 Note that MicroPython is based on Python 3.4 with additions from later versions.
-This version of `uasyncio` supports a subset of CPython 3.8 `asyncio`.
+This version of `asyncio` supports a subset of CPython 3.8 `asyncio`.
 This document identifies supported features.
 Except where stated program samples run under MicroPython and CPython 3.8.

 This tutorial aims to present a consistent programming style compatible with CPython V3.8 and above.

-## 0.1 Installing uasyncio
+## 0.1 Installing asyncio

 The latest release build of firmware or a newer nightly build is recommended.
 This repository has optional unofficial primitives and extensions.
 To install